Calandiva Plant Care

 Overwatering is one of the most common mistakes people make when caring for their Calandiva.
 To avoid it, refrain from watering your plant on a strict schedule.
 Instead, monitor the moisture levels in the soil and adjust the frequency accordingly.
 Factors such as humidity, temperature, and pot size can affect how quickly your Calandiva dries out.
 Additionally, always use well-draining soil and pots with drainage holes to prevent water from accumulating around the roots.

-See also String Of Turtles Plant Care
+See also Happy Bean Plant Care

 Feeding